This research project was completed by students from UBC’s ENVR 400 course in 2019.

 Voluntary Carbon Offsets are a service that individuals, households and businesses can use to compensate for greenhouse gas emissions they could not reduce.
-Essentially, purchasing a carbon offset pays an offset project in another location to remove one ton of CO2 from the atmosphere, or to prevent it from being emitted in the first place.
+Purchasing a carbon offset pays an offset project in another location to remove one ton of CO2 from the atmosphere, or to prevent it from being emitted in the first place.
 Offset projects include reforestation or conservation projects, renewable energy projects, and energy efficiency projects.

-Examples of Voluntary Offset projects
+Examples of Projects Sponsored by Voluntary Offset Funds

-Offset funds led to the installation of a biomass boiler in a commercial greenhouse in Delta, B.C.
+- A biomass boiler in a commercial greenhouse in Delta, B.C.
 The biomass boiler provides energy to replace the natural gas heating system that the greenhouse operator would have otherwise relied on.

-Offset funds led to the installation ground-source heat pump installation in Salmon Arm, B.C, heating a retirement home, and providing warm water for elderly residents.
+- A ground-source heat pump installation in Salmon Arm, B.C, heating a retirement home, and providing warm water for elderly residents.

-Offset funds supported a wind farm near Izmir, Turkey.
+- A wind farm near Izmir, Turkey.
 The farm helps to diversify Izmir’s energy mix, reducing their overall dependency on fossil fuels.

 It is important to choose a calculator that accounts for the regional conditions of where you live (e.g. the fuel mix used to produce electricity in your area).
 Some calculators are very detailed and ask for utility data, while others use national estimates, reducing their accuracy.
 Below are links to four credible emissions calculators.

 Everyday sources of emissions in Vancouver:

 - Personal consumption and waste: See how you can reduce your carbon footprint through the food and clothing you buy.

 Each type of offset project comes with its benefits and downsides.
 As the voluntary offset market is largely unregulated, it is important to be able to judge the qualities of a ‘good’ offset.

 Offsets represent a reduction of one ton of carbon dioxide.
 Does that mean all offsets of equal value?
 Not necessarily.
 This article by Ecosystemmarketplace offers an overview of the variations between offset projects.

-Offset Purchasing Guides:
+Offset Purchasing Guides

-“Offset Purchase Guide”- David Suzuki and Pembina Institute.
+- “Offset Purchase Guide”- David Suzuki and Pembina Institute.
 The David Suzuki Foundation and the Pembina Institute have prepared this guide to help Canadian consumers, businesses and organizations assess the quality of carbon offsets and the vendors that sell them.
 Note that the guide was published in 2011, and the voluntary market is highly changeable.

-“A Comparison of Carbon Offset Standards”- World Wildlife Foundation (WWF).
+- “A Comparison of Carbon Offset Standards”- World Wildlife Foundation (WWF).
 The WWF prepared an overview of offset certifiers and standards.
 The guide explains how each standard treats concepts like ‘additionality’ and ‘stakeholder consultation’.

-Emissions Reduction Resources:
+Emissions Reduction Resources

-Commuting: The City of Vancouver has gathered a list of tips for reducing the carbon footprint of your commute.
+- Commuting: The City of Vancouver has gathered a list of tips for reducing the carbon footprint of your commute.

 - General lifestyle: The New York Times offers a visually appealing guide on lowering your carbon footprint by making small, day-to-day lifestyle choices.

-General lifestyle: The Guardian offers a general survey of large emission sources and opportunities for reduction.
+- General lifestyle: The Guardian offers a general survey of large emission sources and opportunities for reduction.
 This article is a good jump-off point for more targeted strategies.
 Note that the advice in this article is intended for a global audience and does not account for the unique Vancouver context.